-Unfortunately, not all mulch that bills itself as cedar is actually made from cedarwood.
+Unfortunately, not all mulch that bills itself as cedar heartwood or cedar bark mulch is actually made from pure cedar wood.

 If you’re buying bags of mulch at a big-box store, look carefully at the ingredient label.
 Some of the products that appear to be cedar mulch may be a “cedar mulch blend.”
 These products may contain fillers such as:

 - A mixture of other wood

 - Lumber byproducts

 To avoid these sneaky imposters, look for mulch labeled “100% cedar” or “virgin wood.”

 Fortunately, you shouldn’t run into this problem at all when bulk-buying mulch from a nursery.